psanders240/suricata/doc/userguide/capture-hardware/napatech.rst

 -  nt<streamid>.hba_drop - the number of packets dropped because the host buffer allowance high-water mark was reached.

-In addition to counters host buffer utilization is tracked and logged.
+In addition to counters, host buffer utilization is tracked and logged.
 This is also useful for debugging.
 Log messages are output for both Host and On-Board buffers when reach 25, 50, 75 percent of utilization.
 Corresponding messages are output when utilization decreases.